Selection for International Youth Championships 2018

 You are advised to think very carefully about expressing interest for an event and should only do so if you think you would accept a place if selected for the England delegation.
 If you refuse a place then you are less likely to be considered in subsequent selections.

-ECF Academy – players who are currently on the International Programme and the Academy Plus Programme will be considered for events that they express interest in if they meet 80% of the target rating and/or grade, have attended all study weekends and are making good progress.
+ECF Academy – players who are currently on the International Programme or the Academy Plus Programme will be considered for events that they express interest in if they meet 80% of the target rating and/or grade, have attended all study weekends and are making good progress.

 Please note that all dates are correct at the time of publishing but may change.
 Delegations will only be sent to events if travel is considered safe (as per official advice) and a suitable head of delegation is appointed (if required).
 Please contact the Director of Junior Chess and Education email@example.com if you are willing to act as Head of Delegation for your child’s event.